Skip to main content

 Client (lower level)

-Stateless wrapper for one-off requests.
-No cookie jar.
+A Client is a stateless wrapper for one-off requests.
+There's no cookie jar.
 Each Do() builds a fresh request through the same transport stack.
-Use this when you genuinely don't want state between requests.
+Reach for this when no state should carry between requests.

 c := httpcloak.New("chrome-latest", httpcloak.WithTimeout(15*time.Second))